LangbaseInc/langbase-examples/examples/newsgpt/README.md

-# newsGPT - AI-Powered News Summary Generator
+# newsGPT - AI-Powered News

-An AI-powered newsletter generator that turns long-form news and articles into concise, engaging TL;DR digests.
+An AI-powered newsletter generator that turns long-form news into concise, engaging TL;DR digests.
 Built with Langbase, it helps you stay up to date on tech and AI without the noise.

 🚀 [Live Demo](https://newsGPT.langbase.dev/)

 ## What newsGPT can do

-newsGPT simplifies how you consume news by generating structured newsletters:
+newsGPT simplifies how you consume news by generating newsletters based on prompt:

-- TL;DR Generation: Summarize long articles into short, scannable digests
+- **TL;DR Generation**: Summarize long articles into short, scannable digests
-- Newsletter Creation: Generate daily or weekly AI/tech newsletters instantly
+- **Newsletter Creation**: Generate daily or weekly AI/tech newsletters instantly
-- Context-Aware Summaries: Preserve important details while cutting the fluff
+- **Context-Aware Summaries**: Preserve important details while cutting the fluff
-- Smart Highlights: Extract key points, quotes, and insights from articles
-- Prompt Shortcuts: Pre-written prompts for quick newsletter creation
+- **Prompt Shortcuts**: Pre-written prompts for quick newsletter creation

 ## Architecture Overview

 This project demonstrates how to build a production-ready AI news tool using:

-- Frontend: React + TypeScript for a clean, modern UI
+- **Frontend**: React + TypeScript for a clean, modern UI
-- Backend: Cloudflare Workers for lightweight, serverless execution
+- **Backend**: Cloudflare Workers for lightweight, serverless execution
-- AI Layer: Langbase workflows for structured summarization and newsletter generation
+- **AI Layer**: Langbase workflows for structured summarization and newsletter generation
+- **Langbase Web Search**: Crawling web for relevant news articles

 ## How Langbase powers newsGPT